raxoft/form_input/README.md

 and we will discuss each in turn as we go.
 Comprehensive summary for an avid reader is however available in [Parameter Options](#parameter-options).

-The value of each parameter is a string by default (or `nil` if the parameter is not set).
+The value of each parameter is a string by default (or `nil` if the parameter is not set at all).
 The string size is implicitly limited to 255 characters and bytes by default.
-To limit the size explictly, you can use an optional _size_ parameter like this:
+To limit the size explicitly, you can use an optional _size_ parameter like this:

 ``` ruby
   param! :title, "Title", 100